mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 #### 48:30

-**Question**: When you stopped smoking, did will figure into that as well as all the circumstances being right?
+**Question**: When you stopped smoking, did will figure into that, as well as all the circumstances being right?
 Or could you always come back, at any time, if the time is right?

 **Katagiri**: Well, you have to use your will very often.
 But the perfect situation, when time is right and conditions are arranged, is completely beyond your will.
 You can just be there – right on.
 At that time, very naturally you can stop.
-That is my case.
-But until this, you have to [defeat] again and again, using your will.
-“I want to stop it.”
+That was my case.
+But until this, you have to [defeat it] again and again, using your will: “I want to stop it.”
 So you stop – for two days, three days, for a week, or sometimes two months, three months, et cetera.
 You start again, but you try to stop again.
-And then, finally I said, “How stupid I am,” so I stopped. *[unintelligible]*, just smoke.
+And then finally I said, “How stupid I am,” so I stopped. *[unintelligible]*, just smoke.
 But even though I decided in that way, smoking is very interesting to my body.
-So sooner or later.
+So, sooner or later.
 Still I continue to dos this, so I always think, “I should stop – someday.”
-That is my hope – always aiming at the hope.
+That is my hope; always aiming at the hope.

-So even though you smoke or whatever, under all circumstances, always, there is hope.
-If you always aim at the hope, when the time comes in your life, if conditions are arranged, you can [just let go].
+So even though you smoke or whatever [you do], under all circumstances, always, there is hope.
+If you always aim at the hope, when the time comes [in] daily life, if conditions are arranged, you can be just right on.
 That happened in San Francisco, Sokoji temple.
 That was a seven day sesshin *[he laughs]* – no smoking.
 Of course you can smoke outside, but, [I thought,] “Oh this is good chance, so let’s stop smoking.”
 So I just stopped smoking.
 No suffering.
 That is really time was ripe, conditions arranged – just right on.
-I didn’t worry if after that, maybe I couldn’t smoke again, or not.
+I didn’t worry if after that, maybe I could smoke again, or not.
 I didn’t think; just be right on.
 And after the sesshin, I didn’t feel anything at all.
-So no [suffering].
+So no problem.

-**Question**: When you say you have that hope, is it in your mind, like while you’re smoking you have the hope that you won’t smoke?
+**Question**: Hojo-san, when you say you have that hope, is it in your mind, like while you’re smoking you have the hope that you won’t smoke?

 **Katagiri**: Well, [...] not only the mind and the body, anyway.
-Mind, well you can think, hope.
-You can be mindful also [of] hope.
+Mind, well you can think, you know, hope.
+You can be mindful [also of] hope.

 **Same person**: So you envision another...